mjoshua97241/bank-fraud-detection-project/README.md

 1.  **Fraud Scorecard Model:** Utilizes machine learning to assign risk scores to transactions, enabling high-confidence auto-blocking and intelligent prioritization of alerts for human review.
 2.  **Interactive Network Analysis Dashboard:** Visualizes relationships between accounts and transactions, allowing analysts to quickly identify and investigate complex fraud clusters that are difficult to detect manually.

-## Prediction Horizon
+## Prediction Horizon & Data Scope

-The primary objective of this project is to build a predictive model for early fraud detection.
+The primary objective of this project is to build a predictive model for **early fraud detection**.
 Consequently, we have defined the target variable's prediction window (e.g., 'time to event' or 'survival') to be greater than 7 days and less than 60 days.
 This specific timeframe is chosen to provide sufficient lead time for intervention while maintaining relevance for an 'early' detection system.
+This project exclusively utilizes an account dataset from **January 2025 to May 2025**.
+This specific timeframe is chosen because fraud behaviors are constantly evolving.
+Focusing on recent data ensures our early detection model learns from the most relevant and up-to-date behavioral characteristics, as older datasets may not accurately reflect current fraud patterns.

 ## Key Features & Innovations: Skills Demonstrated
 These features highlight the core data science and engineering skills applied in this project: